With Coach Sara

 A: The Swim Like a Pro business and the SLAP Tri Team (in partnership with Wheel Works) are already beyond my expectations.
 But I believe this success has more to do with the amazing community that we have in Clermont, Winter Garden, Celebration and the rest of Central Florida.
 Coach Misty and I saw a need for positive coaching and group training and we have worked hard to put the pieces in place.

-At the beginning of the year, we announced that our focus for 2019 would be to create, develop, and grow a Youth & Junior component to the team.
-We’ve brought on additional coaches, absorbed some existing teams, and already had over 20 SLAP youth participate at the Meek & Mighty event at St. Anthony’s.
-This will be our largest area of growth for the next couple years, especially with the Olympics in 2020 putting a spotlight on the sport again.
+At the beginning of 2019, we announced that our focus would be to create, develop, and grow a Youth & Junior component to the team.
+We’ve brought on additional coaches, absorbed some existing local teams, and built a fun and competitive group of young athlete.
+This will be our largest area of growth for the next couple years, especially with the 2021 Olympics in Tokyo putting a spotlight on the sport again.